AdilZouitine/boring-guy/content/posts/river-rust.md

 # Wrap-up

-This blog post discussed how we extended the `River` `stats` module with Rust using `PyO3`.
+This blog post discussed how we extended the `River` `stats` module with `Rust` using `PyO3`.
 We motivated the need for better performance in the `River` `stats` module.
-We explained how we addressed this issue by creating the watermill crate, which contains the `stats` module of `River` implemented in Rust.
+We explained how we addressed this issue by creating the watermill crate, which contains the `stats` module of `River` implemented in `Rust`.

 [We are excited to use `Rust` in the `River`](https://maxhalford.github.io/blog/future-of-river/) codebase for several reasons. `Rust` provides excellent performances, as demonstrated by the significant improvements we saw in the `stats` module.
 This has allowed us to progress faster and achieve our goals more efficiently.